-Are you gearing up to have a fantastic garage sale?
-You CAN make more money by implementing some simple steps.
+Are you gearing up for garage sale this year?
+You CAN make more money by implementing some simple garage sale tips.
 Each year, by having a multi-family sale and in the right location, you can earn up to $1,300 or more.
-It is work, but by working your garage sale strategically, you can easily double your profits.
+By working these garage sale tips strategically, you can easily double your profits.

 1. Invest in Your Garage Sale